Ozzie Albies Player Props: Braves vs. Pirates

 Ozzie Albies At The Plate

-- He ranks 67th in batting average, 97th in on base percentage, and 13th in slugging among qualified hitters in baseball.
+- Among qualified hitters in MLB play, his batting average ranks 66th, his on-base percentage ranks 98th, and he is 17th in the league in slugging.

-- Albies is batting .348 with two homers during his last games and is on a six-game hitting streak.
+- Albies is batting .292 with two homers during his last games and is riding a seven-game hitting streak.

-- Albies has picked up a hit in 67.3% of his 110 games this year, with at least two hits in 25.5% of those games.
+- Albies has reached base via a hit in 75 games this year (of 111 played), and had multiple hits in 28 of those games.

-- In 21.8% of his games this year, he has hit a home run, and 5.5% of his trips to the dish.
+- In 21.6% of his games this year, he has gone deep, and 5.4% of his trips to the dish.

-- In 40.0% of his games this year, Albies has had at least one RBI.
-He's picked up more than one in 20.9% and driven in three or more of his team's runs in 10 contests.
+- Albies has driven home a run in 44 games this year (39.6%), including more than one RBI in 20.7% of his games and producing three or more of his team's runs on 10 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.